iotaledger/starfish/README.md

 - **Build essentials**: build-essential, libssl-dev, pkg-config
 - **Clang tools**: clang, libclang-dev (for compiling RocksDB and other native dependencies)

-Note: RocksDB and its dependencies will be automatically compiled during the build process.

 ### Mac
 ```bash